OffcierCia/DeFi-Developer-Road-Map/README.md

 - [3Box Plugins](https://docs.3box.io/build/plugins) - Drop in react components for social functionality.
 Including comments, profiles and messaging.
 - [brave-ui](https://github.com/brave/brave-ui) - List of reusable React components to empower your brave UI
 - [DApp frontend security](https://blog.embarklabs.io/news/2020/01/30/dapp-frontend-security/index.html) - In this article, Author will take a look at security for DApps.

+# Project management

+- [Dework](https://dework.xyz/) | Web3 Trello with token payments, credentials, bounties...
+- [Wonderverse](https://www.wonderverse.xyz/) | Jira alternative with an intuitive task management system that allows DAOs to pay contributors and collaborate in their projects.

 # Further Readings